rometsch/cplab-hydro/README.md

 # cplab-hydro
 hydrodynamics project for my computational physics lab

+Run `run.sh` to produce all results of this lab project.
+Modify this script to use the right commands for python and gnuplot.

 ## shocktube problem
-A numerical solution of the shocktube problem is performed in `sim.py`.
+A numerical solution of the shocktube problem is performed in `sim_shocktube.py`.
 To run the simulation and produce a plot comparing the obtained solution to an analytical one run
 `run.sh`